Seán Ó Súilleabháin

 Seán Ó Súilleabháin (30 November 1903 – 13 December 1996) was a teacher and folklorist with the Irish Folklore Commission.
 He was a native Irish speaker from County Kerry.

-Educated at St. Brendan's, College, Killarney, he trained from 1921 to 23 as a national school teacher De La Salle College Waterford.
-Working as a teacher in Kilkenny and Mount Sion, Waterford.
-He took an external BA in Celtic Studies from University College London in 1934, followed by an MA.
-In 1935 he became the first archivist with the Irish Folklore Commission which had been set up, and trained at the Uppsala University in Sweden.
-Following the closure of the commission, he worked as a lecturer in University College Dublin.
+Educated at St Brendan's College, Killarney, he trained as a national school teacher from 1921 to 1923 at De La Salle College Waterford.
+He worked as a teacher in County Kilkenny and Mount Sion, Waterford.
+In 1934, he earned an external BA in Celtic Studies from University College London, followed by an MA.
+In 1935, he became the first archivist with the Irish Folklore Commission, which had been established, and received training at Uppsala University in Sweden.
+Following the commission's closure, he worked as a lecturer at University College Dublin.
 He was awarded an honorary DLittCelt from the National University of Ireland in 1976.

 Personal life

 He married Mairin Sheehy, and had a son and daughter.
-He died on 13 December 1996, and is buried in Shanagangan Cemetery, County Dublin.
+He died on 13 December 1996, and is buried in Shanganagh Cemetery, County Dublin.